Huxvix/mobile-movie-app/README.md

 ## 🙏 Acknowledgments

+- **JavaScript Mastery Youtube Channel** - For providing the starting knowledge and visual assets
 - **The Movie Database (TMDB)** - For providing the movie data API
 - **Expo Team** - For the amazing development platform
 - **React Native Community** - For the robust mobile framework